 Note: mphray only evaluates expressions using particle and ray datasets.

-mpheval, mphevalpoint, mphevalpoint, mphint2, mphinterp, mphparticle mphreadstl pd = mphreadstl(filename)
+mpheval, mphevalpoint, mphevalpoint, mphint2, mphinterp, mphparticle pd = mphreadstl(filename) reads the STL file filename and returns the data into the plot data structure pd.

 Read an STL file and return the data into a plot data structure.